officiallysingh/spring-boot-problem-handler/README.md

     "codes":[
       "detail.org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException"
     ],
-    "defaultMessage":"A job instance already exists and is complete for parameters={'interestAccrualDate':'{value=2023-08-13, type=class java.time.LocalDate, identifying=true}','loanAccountNumbers':'{value=[], type=interface java.util.List, identifying=false}'}.
+    "defaultMessage":"A job instance already exists and is complete for parameters={'date':'{value=2023-08-13, type=class java.time.LocalDate, identifying=true}'}.
 If you want to run this job again, change the parameters.", "arguments":null
   },
   "statusResolver":{